Can I Drill Concrete with a Cordless Drill? Here’s What You Need To Know

 What is the best way to drill into concrete?

-The best way to drill into concrete is to use a diamond core drill bit.
+The best way to drill into concrete is to use a cordless hammer drill equipped with a masonry bit.
+This combination allows the hammering action to chip away at the concrete while the bit drills through.

 What type of drill bit should I use to drill through concrete?